• Skip to primary navigation

 A jar of pink pickled onions.

-I’m excited to share how to make pickled onions with you!
-This pretty condiment adds sweet and tangy flavor and looks beautiful on almost any meal.
-I usually make a batch for tacos, but you can also use them on these sheet pan cheeseburger quesadillas, this smoked salmon platter, Mexican street corn salad, and so much more.
+I’m excited to share how to make these pickled onions with you!
+This condiment adds a sweet, tangy flavor and looks beautiful on almost any meal.
+I usually make a batch for tacos, but you can also use them on burgers, sandwiches, salads, and my fave: this smoked salmon platter.

 Making quick pickled red onions is as basic as it gets.
-You start with a homemade brine made from apple cider vinegar, sugar, salt, and water.
-This mixture is then poured over thinly sliced red onions packed in a jar.
-Ideally, the onions are sliced thin with a mandolin, however, if you don’t own one you can use a sharp knife.
+You start with a homemade brine from apple cider vinegar, sugar, salt, and water.
+This mixture is poured over thinly sliced red onions packed in a jar.
+Ideally, the onions are sliced thin with a mandolin; If you don’t own one, use a sharp knife.

-I call them easy pickled onions while some people call them pink pickled onions or even marinated red onions.
-Regardless of what you call them, trust me when I say they will become a staple in your fridge that you can reach for whenever you need a little zing and pop of color on your table.
+I call them easy pickled onions, while some call them pink or marinated red onions.
+Whatever you call them, trust me when I say they will become a staple in your fridge that you can reach for whenever you need a little zing and pop of color on your table.

 Jump to: